 Practice your heading technique as outlined in this article.
 Concentrate on the basics and the fundamentals to improve form.
 Use the drills to put these techniques into practice.
 As with all new things, be patient and stay disciplined.

 You are sure to see massive improvements over time.
 Being a good header of the ball can make you a much better all-round player, and it can be a huge asset to your team both defensively and offensively.
 Hopefully, this article can help you become a goal threat from set-pieces, or a dominant defensive anchor going forward.
+For more useful guides, see the articles below or visit our home page.

 What advantage is heading the ball in soccer?
 Heading the ball is a specialized skill.
 If a tall, athletic, and powerful athlete is a good header of the ball, they have a huge advantage over any competing player.
 They may use this to their advantage from set-piece or crossing scenarios, where they are the target of all crosses.
 This can lead to easy goals, or it can be a distraction or worry to the opposition.